Role: UI Design Contractor for Speakalytics

 As a part of a UI design contract, I worked closely with the co-founder/lead engineer on Speakalytics in order to brainstorm and re-create UI to improve the overall user experience.
 I focused on developing a calling interface page and a business monitoring page.

 Speakalytics is a platform that uses Natural Language Processing (NLP) to analyze the audio content of sales calls to improve the effectiveness of sales teams.
-Applying artificial intelligence to train salespeople can cut down the time and resources to get the team to the same level.
 I worked with the co-founder and lead engineer to complete this project.

-As a part of a freelance contract, I was tasked with designing the second iteration of the main call interface that users would interact with.
-The stakeholder requested a design that would more clearly suggest action for their users and help them to understand where they could improve in the future.
+As a part of a freelance contract, I was tasked with redesigning main call interface that users would interact with.
+The stakeholder requested a design that would clearly suggest action for their users and help them to understand where they could improve in the future.
 The goal of the design was to create an interface that clearly communicated feedback about each call (i.e. what went good or bad), highlighting key business opportunities.

 The process began with a requirements gathering meeting, which was followed up with a brainstorming meeting.
 Working closely with the stakeholder, I focused on creating an intuitive way of demonstrating the business opportunities visually.
 Together, we created a timeline-style sketch to depict the expected user flow, which would later evolve into the final interface.

 After the brainstorming, I started to generally layout how the components would look in relation to one another with a few sketches before jumping into Sketch.
 This involved breaking down all of the individual components of the interface and identifying which pieces were most important and how that affected their placement in the UI.